Child Support Division: FAQs

 What choice is best for me?

 Your best choice depends on your situation.
 Both direct deposit and the Nevada Debit Card provide many of the same benefits.
 There are no checks to get lost or stolen, the money is available to you as soon as it is deposited, and your payments will not be interrupted, even if you move.
 One important consideration is cost.
 The Child Support Enforcement Program does not charge any fees for using the direct deposit service or the Nevada Debit Card.
-However, The Nevada Debit Card is offered by Chase Bank and there could be ATM or other transaction fees charged by Chase Bank when using the Nevada Debit Card.
+However, The Nevada Debit Card may have transaction fees charged by the issuing bank when using the Nevada Debit Card.
 These fees will be disclosed in full to you when you receive a Nevada Debit Card, and you will be given instructions on how to minimize these fees as much as possible.

 How do I choose direct deposit?